shawarmateam/fe-tools/README.md

 ## Getting Started

-To get started with FilesEngine, download this repository and create an artifact with main class `App` if you want build for test start.
+To get started with FilesEngine, download this repository and create an artifact with main class `App`. if you want for test start just run `.jar` file.
-Or with main class `SceneManager` if you want to build *Scene redactor*.
+But if you want to run *scene redactor* start with arg **SM** or **scene-manager**.
+For example: `java -jar out/artifacts/ur_artifact/fe-tools.jar SM`.

 ## Mini-Documentation